spuzi/machine_learning_training/developing_llm_applications_with_langchain/Chains_and_Agents/Custom Tools for Agents.md

 # }
 ```

-Let's put our tool into action.
-We'll again use a ReAct agent, combining the chat LLM with a list of tools to use, containing our new custom tool.
+Let's put our tool into action. **We'll use a ReAct agent, combining the chat LLM with a list of tools to use, containing our new custom tool.**

 ```python
 from langgraph.prebuilt import create_react_agent

 llm = ChatOpenAI(
 		api_key=openai_api_key,
 		temperature=0
 )
 agent = create_react_agent(
 			llm,
 			[financial_report]